vendidero/shiptastic-for-woocommerce/readme.txt

 = DHL & Deutsche Post integration =

 Business customers from Germany benefit from our [integration for DHL & Deutsche Post](https://wordpress.org/plugins/shiptastic-integration-for-dhl).
 Navigate to WooCommerce > Settings > Shiptastic > Shipping Service Providers and install DHL to create labels for Shipments & Returns right from your dashboard and provide your customers with an easy way to select Packstation/Postfiliale/Paketshop delivery from within your checkout.

+== Frequently Asked Questions ==

+= Where can I find the docs? =
+Find the [docs](https://vendidero.com/doc/shiptastic/home-shiptastic) on our website.

+= How to accept return requests from guests? =
+Make sure that you've created a page with the [shiptastic_return_request_form] shortcode.
+This shortcode will provide customers (guests, registered customers) with a form to submit a return requests to an order applicable.
+Also make sure that the shipping service provider linked to the order/shipment has the return options enabled.

 == Installation ==